henaege/game-on-project/README.md

 ## Bonus!!

 The current player's latest tweet is shown just under the stats table in the chart section.
-In addition, a Twittier follow button beneath the player's photo allows the user to follow that player on Twitter!
+In addition, a Twitter follow button beneath the player's photo allows the user to follow that player on Twitter!
 <p align='center'>
     <img src="./public/images/bonus.png" /></img>
 </p>